Is it time to scale up?

 Repetitive tasks such as pick and place applications can be easily automated with compact, cost-efficient and easy-to-program cobots.
 For example, Eva by London-based start-up Automata is sold at less than £5,000 and can be easily set up with buttons built into the arm and a user-friendly graphical software.

 Retrofitting existing equipment with smart sensors is also a great option to upgrade machinery without breaking the bank.
-Smart sensors gather data that can be used for predictive maintenance, thus minimizing the total cost of ownership (TCO) of machines that, due to the necessity to increase and speed up production, will be used more intensively than in the past.
+Smart sensors gather data that can be used for predictive maintenance, thus minimising the total cost of ownership (TCO) of machines that, due to the necessity to increase and speed up production, will be used more intensively than in the past.

 Efficient quality assurance practices, a properly trained workforce, and cost-effective but impactful automation technologies are the key to success when scaling up small manufacturing businesses.